Join Us in Support of Our Mission

 - Mounds Sun Prairie Feline Friend (Open shifts: Sat 11am-1pm, Wed 1-3pm and Thur 3-5pm - Must be 18 years or older)

 - Reception Assistant (Open shifts: 11-1pm Mon or Tues / 1-3pm Fri / 3-5pm Mon, Tues or Fri)

 - West Adoption Center Feline Friend (Open shifts: Mon and Thurs 12-2pm or Thurs 2-4pm)

-Recruitment for Four Lakes Wildlife Center Wildlife Caretakers and Receptions is limited to Jan 1 thru April 1.
-No applications are excepted after April 1st!
-New recruits must be trained before the big influx of baby birds and mammals are admitted in the 2015 season.
+**Recruitment for Four Lakes Wildlife Center Wildlife Caretakers has been extended thru April 25 for qualifying applicants.
+To be eligible, applicants must be able to attend an orientation on the evening of April 23, or afternoon of May 2.
+Recruitment period is limited because new recruits must be trained before the big influx of baby birds and mammals are admitted in the 2015 season.

 Step 1: Submit a VOLUNTEER APPLICATION and ESSENTIAL JOB REQUIREMENTS INVENTORY.

 Please review and consider the many volunteer opportunities that are available in the space above.
 Complete a volunteer application and an Essential Job Requirements Inventory.
 Mail, fax , e-mail or drop the application off at DCHS.
 Submit the Essential Job Requirements Inventory online.
 We'll then compare your application with our available volunteer opportunities and if we find that your application matches our needs, we will invite you to a Volunteer Orientation.
 If a match is not made, we'll ask that you continue to review our website and reapply when our volunteer needs have changed.

 Complete A and B: